psouranis/psouranis.github.io/_posts/2025-03-05-pruning-techniques.md

 {% endif %}
 {:/nomarkdown}

-We start with a `torch.Tensor` that has no pruned weights.
-We then apply `l1_unstructured` pruning to prune the lowest weights.
+In the example above we start with a `torch.Tensor` that has no pruned weights.
+We then apply `l1_unstructured` pruning to prune the weights with the lowest $$ell_1$$ norm.
-To do so we first calculate the $$\ell_{1}$$ norm of the tensor:
+To do so we first calculate the *Importance* of the tensor:

 $$
-\ell_{1}(t) = \sum_{i=1}^{n} |w_{i}|
+\text{Importance} = |W|
 $$

-Where $$n$$ is the total number of elements in the Tensor.
 Then we remove the $$40\%$$ of the lowest weights of our Tensor.

-Similar with random unstructured pruning, $$\ell_n$$ unstructured purning shares the same pros and cons.
+Similar with random unstructured pruning, $$\ell_1$$ unstructured purning shares the same pros and cons.

-- *Pros of Ln Unstructured Pruning*
+- **Pros of L1 unstructured pruning**
-  - Simple to implement.
+  - *Relatively simple implementation*: Similar to random unstructured pruning, implementing $$\ell_1$$​ norm-based unstructured pruning is generally straightforward.
-  - Extremely flexible, as it can prune any element in any dimension.
+  - *Deterministic pruning*: Unlike random methods, $$\ell_1$$​ pruning is deterministic.
+Given the same network and pruning ratio, the same weights will always be pruned, making experiments reproducible.
-  - Generally has better performance in terms of accuracy compared to Ln Structured Pruning.
+  - *High flexibility*: It offers high flexibility by allowing the pruning of any individual weight within any layer of the network.
-  - Focuses more in the importance of weights compared to Random Unstructured and hence can result in higher performance compared to Random Unstructured with higher compression ratio.
+  - *Generally better accuracy than $$\ell_1$$​ structured pruning*: For a given sparsity level, $$\ell_1$$​ unstructured pruning typically achieves higher accuracy compared to its structured counterpart due to its fine-grained nature.
-<br><br>
+  - *Importance-driven pruning*: By focusing on pruning weights with the lowest $$\ell_1$$​ norm (which indicates lower magnitude and potentially less importance), this method can often achieve better performance than random unstructured pruning, especially at higher compression ratios, as it strategically removes less influential connections.

-- *Cons of Ln Unstructured Pruning*
+- **Cons of L1 unstructured pruning**
-  - Pruning is not guaranteed to be uniform across the dimensions.
+  - *Non-Uniform sparsity across dimensions*: The pruning pattern is not guaranteed to be uniform across different dimensions within a layer's weight tensor.
+This can potentially lead to imbalances in the importance of different features or connections.
-  - Very hard to accelerate with hardware acceleration.
+  - *Limited hardware acceleration*: The irregular sparsity pattern resulting from unstructured pruning makes it very challenging to efficiently accelerate inference on standard hardware or specialized accelerators, which typically benefit from more structured sparsity.
-  - As the pruning ratio increases, it can result in suboptimal networks since it focuses more on the weights with lower importance and the distribution of weights will change dramatically.
+  - *Potential for suboptimal networks at high sparsity*: At very high pruning ratios, even low-magnitude weights can be crucial.
+Removing too many based solely on magnitude can disrupt the network's learned weight distribution and lead to performance degradation.

-#### Ln Structured
+#### L1 structured

 Finally in $$\ell_{n}$$ structured, we prune across the dimensions of our tensors, dropping weights with the lowest $$\ell_{n}$$ norm.
 Like previously, we will use the $$\ell_1$$ norm in order to calculate the importance.